zzGHzz/ThorDemo7/README.md

 ## Prerequisites

 This demo should be run on a customized version of VeChainThor.
 Related Thor-node commands can be found in `./nodeLaunchCmd`.
 The definition of the network can be found in `./customChainConfig.json`.
-The following addtional lines are added to allow the customized VeChainThor to be compatiable with the latest version of EVM.
+The following lines are added to allow the customized VeChainThor to be compatible with the latest version of EVM released in Ethereum Constantinople.
 ```
 "ForkConfig": {
     "ETH_CONST": 0